The Clear Edge

 Conservative hiring isn’t conservative at capacity with sustained revenue.
 You’re trading certain costs for uncertain gains — but the real cost is the certain loss of declined opportunities.

-• “Marketing.
+“Marketing.
 Social media.
 Email campaigns.
-Growing the audience.”
+Growing the audience,” she replied.

-• “Can you document that in 2 hours?”
+“And could you document that in 2 focused hours?”
+I said.

-• Long pause.
-“I’d need to think about it.”
+Long pause.
+“I’d need to think about it,” she admitted.

-If you can’t document the role in 2 hours, you don’t know what you’re hiring for.
+If you can’t document the role in 2 focused hours, you don’t actually know what you’re hiring for.

 She’d hired execution without decision authority.
 The hire needed input on every choice.

-The fix: 6 hours documenting what “marketing person” actually meant - tasks, decisions, metrics, escalation criteria.
-Second hire with a clear role freed 16 of 18 hours immediately.
+• Second hire with a clear role freed 16 of 18 hours immediately

 Hiring without documentation is paying someone to figure out their job.

-You need objective readiness tests, not stress levels or gut feel, when deciding whether to hire.
+You need objective readiness tests, not stress levels or gut feel, to decide when to hire.

 Walk through these 4 tests in sequence.
-You must pass all 4 to hire safely.
-Fail any test = don’t hire yet, fix the failing test first.
+You must pass all 4 to hire safely; if any test fails, don’t hire yet—fix that specific test first.

-Takes 30 minutes to evaluate.
-Produces a binary decision: hire now or wait.
+The full evaluation takes about 30 minutes and produces a binary decision: hire now or wait.

 Your monthly revenue must exceed 5x the monthly hire cost and be sustained for 3+ months minimum.